pwittchen/ReactiveWiFi/README.md

 ### Observing WiFi Access Points

+**Please note**: If you want to observe WiFi access points on Android M (6.0) or higher, you need to request runtime permission for `ACCESS_COARSE_LOCATION` or `ACCESS_FINE_LOCATION`.
+After that, location services have to be enabled.
+See sample app in `app` directory to check how it's done.

 We can observe WiFi Access Points with `observeWifiAccessPoints(context)` method.
 Subscriber will be called everytime, when strength of the WiFi Access Points signal changes (it usually happens when user is moving around with a mobile device).
 We can do it in the following way:

 ```java